S1L3NTANG3L/Garmin-Connect-Sync/README.md

 - `Main.xaml` - The UiPath workflow automation
 - `garmindb_cli.py` - Python script for Garmin Connect API data extraction
 - `sqlitetocsv.py` - Python script for converting extracted data into CSV format
+- `upload_to_influx.py` - Python script for uploading data to influx db if you choose to use it for storage
 - `GarminConnectConfig.json` - Configuration file with necessary parameters (e.g., API credentials)

 ## Setup and Execution